fignewtonfood/to_do_many/README.md

 - clone this repository
 - Run $ composer install in project folder
+- Start mySQL server
 - Start php server in web directory folder
 - navigate web browser to localhost:8000
+- Run phpmyadmin and import database from folder

 ## Technologies Used